imapp-pl/gas-cost-estimator/docs/report_stage_v_bls.md

 <img src="./report_stage_v_assets/evmone_pairing_check_all_arguments.png" width="600" alt="EVMONE PAIRNG CHECK ALL ARGUMENTS">

 The latter image presents the series of programs with 0 operations per program (wheat color), 15 operations per program (green color) and 30 operations per program (blue program).
+A proportional linear distance between the series is expected.

 The results are scaled relatively to the argument cost in the table below.